Primary Areas of Focus

 Hebrew also powerfully exemplifies the capacity of language to unite people across time and space.
 Even prior to its revitalization, Hebrew served as a connector of communities around the world.
 The study of the Hebrew language, therefore, is a valuable vehicle for encouraging students’ development as global citizens and fostering students’ commitments to dialogue and understanding.

-Through its support of the Hebrew Charter School Center and Hebrew Language Academy Charter School in Brooklyn, NY, as well Harlem Hebrew Language Academy Charter School, The Steinhardt Foundation for Jewish Life is working to promote Hebrew understanding and literacy in the general population.
+Through its support of the Hebrew Charter School Center, Hebrew Language Academy Charter School in Brooklyn, NY, and Harlem Hebrew Language Academy Charter School, The Steinhardt Foundation for Jewish Life is working to promote Hebrew understanding and literacy in the general population.

 The Hebrew Charter School Center

 The Hebrew Charter School Center (HCSC) was created by the Areivim Philanthropic Group in 2009 to help advance the Hebrew language charter school movement.
 HCSC’s mission is to promote the development and sustainability of the Hebrew charter school movement by supporting a network of excellent schools that serve diverse populations of students, foster strong interpersonal relationships, advance overall academic and social/emotional well-being, and promote high levels of Hebrew language proficiency and understanding of the culture and history of Israel and its immigrant communities.
 Specifically, HCSC works with planning teams and existing charter schools across the country to:

 - Build and increase the capacity for designing new, high quality Hebrew language charter schools;